Western Piedmont Community College

 Western Piedmont Community College is a public community college in Morganton, North Carolina.
 It was chartered on April 2, 1964, as a member of the North Carolina Community College System.
-The college is the home of the Sam J. Ervin Library, dedicated to the veteran U.S. senator and Morganton native, who chaired the Senate Watergate hearings in 1973.
+The college's Sam J. Ervin Library is named for the U.S. senator and Morganton native who chaired the Senate Watergate hearings in 1973.

 The school's nickname is the Pioneers.